maheshangaladas/analytics/DETAILS.md

   - [Authentication](#authentication)
   - [Google Tag Manager](#google-tag-manager)

-**analytics** allows you to communicated with standard web analytics tools.
+**analytics** allows you to communicate with standard web analytics tools.
 It does not expose all of the functionalities for these services but focuses on the most general ones.

 ## Features